-West Indies' World Cup campaign hadn't started brightly, with a magnificent late charge from Allan Lamb seeing England home in the opening match against them.
+West Indies' 1987 World Cup campaign had not started brightly, with a magnificent late charge from Allan Lamb seeing England home in the opening match against them.
 It was just Sri Lanka's luck that they ran into a side smarting from that early reverse.

-It didn't start too badly for them though, with Ravi Ratnayeke bowling Carlisle Best and then having Richie Richardson caught behind first ball.
-When Vivian Richards walked out, his first task was to avoid the hat-trick and stabilise the innings.
-He had produced a 27-run cameo against England, but it was clear from the outset that he had much more in store for those assembled inside Karachi's National Stadium.
+It did not start too badly for them, though, with Ravi Ratnayeke bowling Carlisle Best and then having Richie Richardson caught behind first ball.
+So when Viv Richards walked out, his first task was to avoid the hat-trick and stabilise the innings.
+He had produced a 27-run cameo in the defeat against England, but it was clear from the outset that he had much more in store for those assembled inside Karachi's National Stadium.

-Vinothan John had bowled a tidy spell, and Don Anurasiri had conceded just 39 from his 10 overs, but every other bowler fell the full impact of the Richards onslaught.
+Vinothen John had bowled a tidy spell, and Don Anurasiri had conceded just 39 from his ten overs, but every other bowler felt the full impact of the Richards onslaught.
 In the midst of the mayhem, Desmond Haynes' accomplished hundred was largely forgotten.
-The two added 182 in 177 balls, with Richards smacking six sixes and 16 fours in a blazing innings that spanned just 125 balls.
-The hapless Asantha de Mel went for 97 from his 10, and Ratnayeke, dreams of hat-trick glory rudely snatched away, was thumped for 44 in two overs.
+The pair added 182 in 177 balls, with Richards smacking sexen sixes and 16 fours in a blazing innings that spanned just 125 balls.
+The hapless Ashantha de Mel went for 97 from his 10, and Ratnayeke, having his dreams of hat-trick glory rudely snatched away, was thumped for 44 in two overs.

-Three years earlier, the pre-eminent batsman of his age had savaged England to the tune of 189 at Old Trafford, and but for a mishit in the latter stages of this innings, he might well have become the first man to score 200 in a one-day innings.
+Three years earlier, Richards had savaged England to the tune of 189 at Old Trafford, and but for a mis-hit in the latter stages of this innings, he might well have become the first man to score 200 in a one-day innings.
 As it was, West Indies finished on 360 for 4, the highest score in a World Cup game - till Sri Lanka themselves eclipsed it nine years later.